| Code | Name | Horizon Names | Typical Moisture | Main colours | Redox concentrations |

 Where rooting behaviour appears to be impaired, evidence of a likely cause may be inferred from the profile description, particularly:

-- Structural characteristics, particularly the absence of peds (Section 13.1)
+- Structural characteristics, particularly the absence of peds or inter-ped spaces (Section 12.1)

-These features must coincide with the zone where root behaviour changes or roots disappear to be relevant.
-Where no obvious in-profile features are present but impeded root growth is still observable, laboratory testing may be required to investigate the cause.
+Where these features are observed, to be considered as a potential rooting depth barrier their occurrence must usually coincide with the zone where root behaviour changes, or roots disappear.
+Only a few barriers (e.g. bedrock) can be considered definite regardless of whether any roots are actually present in the profile.
+Where no obvious restricting features are present but impeded root growth is still observable, laboratory testing may be required to investigate the cause.

-Record rooting depth information as type using Table 21.4 and depth encountered in cm, e.g. Br 30 cm for a shallow profile over bedrock.
+Record rooting barrier information as type using Table 19.6 and depth encountered in cm, e.g. Br 30 cm for a shallow profile over bedrock.
 Rooting depths should usually coincide with a horizon boundary.

 | Code | Name | Description |